josephmisiti/josephmisiti.github.io/_posts/2015-09-26-making-neural-art.markdown

 sudo python setup.py install
 ```

-I had no problem at this point but when I ran the command the library could not find my CUDA libraries:
+I had no problem at this point but when I ran the command the software could not find the CUDA libraries:

 ```
 ubuntu@ip-172-31-16-25:~/neural_artistic_style$ python neural_artistic_style.py --subject images/tuebingen.jpg --style images/starry_night.jpg